arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 --- abstract

-This document defines an EPP extension allowing clients to learn about and manipulate variant groups of domains, ie. groups of domains whose names are equivalent in a registry-defined way and are tied to a single registrant.
+This document defines an EPP extension allowing clients to learn about and manipulate related groups of domains, ie. groups of domains whose names are equivalent in a registry-defined way and are tied to a single registrant.